LabibProjects/Bangladesh_Team-Electrobot/README.md

 The "Electrobot Autonomous Vehicle" project is an innovative endeavor that combines cutting-edge technologies to create a self-guided vehicle capable of intelligent navigation.
 This repository serves as a central hub for all essential files, documentation, and information related to the project.The project utilizes an ESP32-based development board known as the "JRC Board."
 This versatile and powerful board forms the foundation of the vehicle's control system.To enable advanced object recognition capabilities, the vehicle is equipped with a DFROBOT Gravity Huskylens, an AI-based camera.
 This camera plays a crucial role in identifying and interacting with objects in the vehicle's environment.The project incorporates an MPU-6050 gyroscope and accelerometer sensor.
 This sensor suite provides critical data for lap counting and monitoring angular velocity.
 The angular velocity measurements are given in millivolts per degree per second (mV/deg/s).

-# Electric System design:
+## Electric System design:

-We have choosed the
+We have choosed the parts very carefully after several hours of R&D

++ JRC Board: An ESP32 based development board (Made in Bangladesh)
++ Huskylens: Embedded Vision Sensor
++ DFROBOT URM09 Ultrasonic Sensors
++ 12v 100 RPM DC Geared Motor
++ MG-996R 10 kg Servo Motor
++ L298N Motor Driver
++ Mpu 6050 gyroscope sensor
++ 2x MP1584 Buck Converter
++ XL 4015 Boost Converter
++ 3s Lipo Battery 11.1v

 ## Software Setup Procedure